Bāṇabhaṭṭa

-Bāṇabhaṭṭa (बाणभट्ट) was a 7th-century Sanskrit prose writer and poet of India.
-He was the Asthana Kavi in the court of the emperor Harsha, who reigned c.
-606–647 CE in north India, first from Sthanvishvara (Thanesar), and later Kannauj.
-Bāna's principal works include a biography of Harsha, the Harshacharita (Deeds of Harsha), and one of the world's earliest novels, Kadambari.
+Bāṇabhaṭṭa (बाणभट्ट) was a 7th-century Sanskrit prose writer and poet from India.
+He was the Asthana Kavi in the court of the Emperor Harsha, during his reign at Kanyakubja.
+Bāna's principal works include a biography of Harsha, the Harshacharita (The Life of Harsha), and one of the world's earliest novels, Kadambari.
 Bāṇa died before finishing the novel and it was completed by his son Bhūṣaṇabhaṭṭa.
 Both these works are noted texts of Sanskrit literature.
 The other works attributed to him are the Caṇḍikāśataka and a drama, the Pārvatīpariṇaya.
-Banabhatta gets an applause as "banochhistam jagatsarvam" meaning Bana has described everything in this world and nothing is left.
+Banabhatta gets an applause as "Banochhistam Jagatsarvam" meaning Bana has described everything in this world and nothing is left.

 Biography

 A detailed account regarding his ancestry and early life can be reconstructed from the introductory verses attached to the Kadambari and the first two ucchāvasas of the Harṣacarita, while the circumstances behind the composition of the Harṣacarita are described in the third ucchāvasa of the text.
 Harsacarita is considered as the first Indian work which may be regarded as a historical biography.
-It gives a vivid picture of life in the countryside.
+It gives a vivid picture of life in the Indian countryside.

-Bāna was born to Chitrabhānu and Rājadevi in the village of Pritikuta on the banks of the Hiraṇyavāhu in a Bhojaka family of Vātsyāyana gotra in the current district of Aurangabad in modern-day Bihar.
-After the death of his father, Bāṇa led a wandering life for a period but later came back to his native village.
-Here, on a summer day, on receiving a letter from Krishna, a cousin of King Harsha, he met the king while he was camping near the town of Manitara.
-After receiving Bāna with mock signs of anger, the king showed him much favor.
+Bāna was born to Chitrabhānu and Rājadevi in the village of Pritikuta in a Kanyakubja Brahmin family.
+His mother died early leaving him in the loving care of his father.
+His father married again and had two more sons.
+After the death of his father when he was 14, Bāṇa led a colourful and wandering life with his half-brothers for a period but later came back to his native village.
+Here, on a summer day, on receiving a letter from Krishna, a cousin of Emperor Harsha, he met the emperor while he was camping near the town of Manitara.
+After receiving Bāna with mock signs of anger, the emperor showed him much favor.